 STP ensures that there is only one logical path between all destinations on the network by intentionally blocking redundant paths that could cause a loop.

-When a switch port detects a loop in the network, it blocks (A port is considered blocked when network traffic is prevented from entering or leaving that port) one or more redundant paths to prevent a loop forming.
+When a switch port detects a loop in the network, it blocks (A port is considered blocked when network traffic is prevented from entering or leaving that port) one or more redundant paths to prevent a loop from forming.

 To stop a loop from forming, STP chooses one switch to be ‘Root Bridge’ on the network.
-Then other switches selects one of its ports as ‘Root Port’ then, a ‘designated port’ is chosen on each segment and all other ports are closed down.
+Then other switches select one of its ports as ‘Root Port’ then, a ‘designated port’ is chosen on each segment and all other ports are closed down.

 The spanning tree uses a special algorithm that finds and disables any redundant links and builds a topology database.
 All redundant links are disabled and only the STP-chosen links remain active.
-If a new link is added or an existing link is removed, the STP re-runs the STA algorithm and re-adjusts all links to reflect the change.
+If a new link is added or an existing link is removed, the STP re-runs the algorithm and re-adjusts all links to reflect the change.

 It is broken down into two steps: